aaronpulliam/coding-exercise/README.md

 Design Notes
 ------------
 * Below is a sketch of the user stories for building the application.
 The database is not being pre-populated with any data, so APIs were added to allow buyers and sellers to be added.
+No authentication or security is in place.
     * **Register as a buyer:**
     A buyer can register on the site.
 The buyer provides a first name and last name and receives an id.
     * **Register as a seller:**